jdermody/brightwire/README.md

 ## Getting Started

+Bright Wire is a .net core 3.1 class library.

+The previous .net 4.6 version can be found here: https://github.com/jdermody/brightwire/tree/v2

-Bright Wire runs "out of the box" for CPU based computation on .net 4.6 and above and .net standard 2.
-For GPU based computation, you will need to install
-[NVIDIA CUDA Toolkit 11](https://developer.nvidia.com/cuda-downloads) (and have a [Kepler or better NVIDIA GPU](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).
+Bright Wire runs "out of the box" for CPU based computation.
+For GPU based computation, you will need to install [NVIDIA CUDA Toolkit 11](https://developer.nvidia.com/cuda-downloads) (and have a [Kepler or better NVIDIA GPU](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).